The Shafarevich conjecture for hypersurfaces in abelian varieties: The convolution monodromy group of a hypersurface

 Then $G_H$ contains as a normal subgroup either $SL_{N}, Sp_{N}$, or $SO_{N}$.
 If $H$ is not equal to any translate of $[-1]^* H$ then the $SL_{N}$ case holds.
 If $H$ is equal to such a translate, then if $n$ is even $ Sp_{N}$ holds and if $n$ is odd $SO_{N }$ holds. \end{theo}

 \begin{remark} In the exceptional cases, there are only a few other possibilities for $G_H$.
 Suppose $G_H$ does not contain $SL_{N}$, $Sp_{N}$, or $SO_{N}$.
-Then in case (1), $G_H$ contains as a normal subgroup $SL_{2r}$ acting by the representation $\wedge^r$.
-In case (2), $G$ contains as a normal subgroup some $SO$ acting by a $2^{r+1}$ dimensional spin representation.
-In case (3) it contains $E_7$ acting by its $56$-dimensional representation.
-In (4) it contains as a normal subgroup $SL_{a+b}$ acting by the representation $\wedge^b$. \end{remark}
+Then in case (1) , $G_H$ contains $E_7$ acting by its $56$-dimensional representation.
+In (2), $G_H$ contains as a normal subgroup $SL_{a(i)+a(i+1)}$ acting by the representation $\wedge^{a(i)}$. \end{remark}

 The proof occupies the remainder of this section.